EngSherifMostafa/Easy-Query/README.md

 # Easy_Query
 ## Its contains 20 method within two classes that ease designing desktop applications and dealing with databases.
 ## This library can deal with ACCESS database and SQL_SERVER database.
+## As a user, add .dll files to you reference in your project and take an object from one of two classes.
 ## For more explanation please read Code_Description.xlsx file.

 ##### connectDB